B2B Content Marketing and LinkedIn Advertising | Industrial Product Marketing Part 4, Jim Londeree

 14:20

-So you can kind of, you know, segment those things out and give people multiple ways of clicking or engaging with your content and not necessarily make it a singular focus.
-And I think that's like I would rather have.
+So, you can kind of, you know, segment those things out and give people multiple ways of clicking or engaging with your content and not necessarily make it a singular focus.
+And I think that’s like I would rather have.

 In my experience, I would rather have 100 email signups for one of my clients and two leads in a lot of cases than have three or four leads and zero email signups.
-I'd rather have that consistent relationship of fill the funnel yeah, fill that funnel and more and more you have people that are listening to you as a thought leader, the more you can then have them share that content, the more you can have them give you responses, comments, and it brings that one to one communication and you know how it will it most be to be.
+I’d rather have that consistent relationship of fill the funnel yeah, fill that funnel and more and more you have people that are listening to you as a thought leader, the more you can then have them share that content, the more you can have them give you responses, comments, and it brings that one to one communication and you know how it will it must be to be.

 15:01

-It's not like tomorrow, it's more about the projection right, like what's going to look like a year or two or three.
-You know what products are really selling, but more importantly is their seasonality that we need to talk about as well.
-So I think about this in terms of if I can get everybody in the industry looking at my client as a thought leader, then whenever they have that specific need that my client has, the first top of mind is going to be my client and therefore you can have a mix of information and want to talk.
-So you can do that over and over and over again, as long as you have the cadence right and you're not filling up emails with spam.
-Basically, then, you're doing it right.
+So, I think about this in terms of if I can get everybody in the industry looking at my client as a thought leader, then whenever they have that specific need that my client has, the first top of mind is going to be my client and therefore you can have a mix of information and want to talk.
+So, you can do that over and over and over again, as long as you have the cadence right and you’re not filling up emails with spam.
+Basically, then, you’re doing it right.

 15:37 – John Bertino (Host)

-Okay, very good, alright, and so you're reaching out cold.
-You're doing some mix of transactional prompts for calls to action coupled with, you know, layering different value added content that they can reference.
 How about your existing and or mutual connections to very different things, I suppose, those that are already connected to you, versus those that are one or two layers removed?
 For nurturing existing connections, is it safe to say that the play there is just organically posting content?
-Or tell us a little bit about what you might do to build value for your existing connections and how you're going to go about doing that?
+Or tell us a little bit about what you might do to build value for your existing connections and how you’re going to go about doing that?

 16:12 – Jim Londeree (Guest)